patil-rahuls/javascript-fundamentals/README.md

 - Set Methods - forEach(), throwaway variable ‘_’,

 ## FUnctions *
+- Default parameters
+- Pass by Value OR Pass by Reference
 - setTimeout()
 - setInterval()
 - Optional Chaining
 - Closures
+- Higher Order Functions
+-

 _* some of the codes are collected from various sources like stackoverflow answers, udemy, and some blogs._